-Threat Assessment Schools: 8 Concepts to Get Started
+Threat Assessment in Schools: 8 Concepts to Get Started

 Implementing threat assessment and documenting various concerning student behaviors and other suspicious activities gives authorities and school personnel the information they need to prevent violence before it occurs.
 Schools should establish a continuously monitored reporting system that allows for anonymous submissions.
 Implementing a threat assessment program, or a multidisciplinary group process, to evaluate these reports and respond to threats can significantly reduce violence, including mass casualty attacks.
 All of this can be overwhelming to an administrator.
 This is the first of several blog posts providing important information to school administrators as to how to get started in threat assessment.